penguinsAreFunny/bugFinder/README.md

 git submodule update --init --recursive
 npm install
 ```
 You won´t need SonarQube, if you do not like to quantify with SonarQubeQuantifier.
-If you want to use SonarQube for quantifications
+If you do not want to use localityRecorder-commit or localityRecorder-commitPath you won´t need git either.
-Used Versions
+Used versions
 ```
 git v2.33.1
 SonarQube v9.0.1.46107
 node v14.17.0
-Anaconda3 2020.07 (Python 3.8.3 64-bit)
 ```
 # Configuration
 Each script has a configuration file.